 Resources for Seniors

-- Financial assistance for Medical Services Plan coverage
+- Enrolment in the Medical Services Plan

 - Financial assistance with the cost of prescription drugs and medical supplies through Fair PharmaCare